isomerpages/moe-sgs/_students/Student Handbook/Criteria for Student Progression.md

 description: ""
 third_nav_title: Student Handbook
 ---
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; At the end of Secondary 2 and Secondary
+<p>At the end of Secondary 2 and Secondary 3, students need to meet the following
-3, students need to meet the following academic requirement to continue offering subjects at the same subject levels in the following year:</p>
+academic requirement to continue offering subjects at the same subject levels in the following year:</p>
 <p></p>
 <blockquote>
 <p><strong><em>Pass* (a) EL and 2 subjects, or (b) at least half the total number of examinable subjects^ offered.</em></strong>